The 5 cocktails every gentleman should know how to make

 Neither shaken nor stirred: Martini

 Mr Bond’s choice of poison is, of course, an essential for lists such as this.
-Yet, because of its popularity and renown – even the vessel in which it’s held in has become a staple in cabinets and kitchens worldwide – the martini is often tweaked according to tastes and preferences, with the decision between vodka and gin being the main debate at hand.
+Yet, because of its popularity and renown – even the vessel in which it’s held in has become a staple in cabinets and kitchens worldwide – the Martini is often tweaked according to tastes and preferences, with the decision between vodka and gin being the main debate at hand.
 To keep things simple, we’ve got the recipe that 007 tended to favour.

 Ingredients